RedVoxInc/redvox-examples/examples/ex_03_metadata_and_soh/README.md

 # Example 03: Accessing Station metadata and State of Health

-Load station metadata such as os, make and model, and State of Health sensor from DataWindow.
+Load station metadata such as OS, make, model, and State of Health sensor from DataWindow.

 For more information on getting started with the RedVox SDK, visit the [RedVox SDK Manual](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk#-redvox-python-sdk-manual).